FormidableLabs/spectacle/README.md

 |---|---|---|
 |lang|PropTypes.string| Prism compatible language name. i.e: 'javascript' |
 |source| PropTypes.string| String of code to be shown |

-You can change your syntax highlighting theme by swapping the prism.js CSS file in `index.html`

 <a name="code-base"></a>
 #### Code (Base)